openharmony/docs/zh-cn/application-dev/reference/arkui-ts/ts-basic-components-xcomponent.md

       })
         .onLoad(() => {
           this.xcomponentController.setXComponentSurfaceSize({surfaceWidth:1920,surfaceHeight:1080});
-          this.surfaceId = this.xcomponentController.getXComponentSurfaceId();
+          this.surfaceId = this.xcomponentController.getXComponentSurfaceId()
           camera.createPreviewOutput(this.surfaceId).then((previewOutput) => {
-            console.log('Promise returned with the PreviewOutput instance');
+            console.log('Promise returned with the PreviewOutput instance')
           })
         })
         .width('640px')